Community Development New Orleans

 - Working with local groups to clean and beautify communal spaces

-Love Volunteers welcomes all those 18 years and over (17 with parental consent) who wish to help create a brighter future for marginalised communities in the USA.
+Love Volunteers welcomes all those 18 years and over who wish to help create a brighter future for marginalised communities in the USA.
 While this project is particularly suited to those pursuing a career in the fields of anthropology, social work, social entrepreneurship and/or economics, volunteers who simply wish to be involved in a more ‘varied’ project are also welcomed as there are many ways you can assist and individual projects are tailored to suit the particular skills and interests or each participant.

 Importantly, all applicants must first and foremost have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!